Williom Wordsworth Short Poems

 Till heart with heart in concord beats,

-And the lover is beloved. - THE Voice of song from distant lands shall call
+• THE Voice of song from distant lands shall call

 To that great King; shall hail the crowned Youth